qiuchen001/Paper2Video/README.md

 ## 🔥 Update
 **Any contributions are welcome!**
+- [x] [2025.10.15] We update a new version without talking-head for fast generation!
 - [x] [2025.10.11] Our work receives attention on [YC Hacker News](https://news.ycombinator.com/item?id=45553701).
 - [x] [2025.10.9] Thanks AK for sharing our work on [Twitter](https://x.com/_akhaliq/status/1976099830004072849)!
 - [x] [2025.10.9] Our work is reported by [Medium](https://medium.com/@dataism/how-ai-learned-to-make-scientific-videos-from-slides-to-a-talking-head-0d807e491b27).